Eligibility: Employees and applicants for employment; students should contact Disability Services.

 The University’s Obligation to Provide Accommodations

-101.3 Reasonable Accommodations for Individuals with Disabilities.
-In accordance with the Americans with Disabilities Act Amendments Act of 2008 and the Pregnant Workers Fairness Act of 2017, Boston University provides reasonable accommodation to qualified individuals with disabilities and those who are pregnant or have a pregnancy-related condition who require accommodations to safely and effectively perform the essential functions of their positions, or to participate in the employment application process.
+In accordance with the Americans with Disabilities Act Amendments Act of 2008 and the Pregnant Workers Fairness Act of 2017, Boston University provides reasonable accommodations to qualified individuals with disabilities and those who are pregnant or have a pregnancy-related condition who require accommodations to safely and effectively perform the essential functions of their positions, or to participate in the employment application process.

-When an employee or applicant for employment requests a reasonable accommodation, it is the employer’s responsibility to determine whether the employee has a disability, is pregnant, or has a pregnancy-related condition, for which an accommodation is required, what constitutes an appropriate accommodation, and whether the accommodation requested is reasonable and feasible.
-This decision is made by appropriate University officials on a case by case basis through an interactive process with the individual requesting an accommodation, which often includes review of appropriate documentation from the individual’s medical provider.
+When an employee or applicant for employment requests a reasonable accommodation, it is the employer’s responsibility to determine whether the employee has a disability, is pregnant, or has a pregnancy-related condition, for which an accommodation is required; and if so, what constitutes an appropriate accommodation, and whether the accommodation requested is reasonable and feasible.
+This decision is made by appropriate University officials on a case by case basis through an interactive process with the individual requesting an accommodation, which generally includes review of appropriate documentation from the individual’s medical provider.
 It is the responsibility of the individual requesting accommodation to provide sufficient information, upon request, to support the need for the accommodation requested.

-An applicant for a non-faculty position who requires an accommodation during the application process should inform Human Resources on the Charles River or Medical Campus as appropriate.
+An applicant for a non-faculty position who requires an accommodation during the application process should inform Human Resources.
 An applicant for a faculty position who requires an accommodation during the application process should inform the dean of the relevant school or college.

-A non-faculty employee should notify his or her supervisor about the need for accommodation; a faculty employee should notify his or her department chairman or dean.
-Any employee may also request an accommodation through the Equal Opportunity Office.
-In some cases, an employee may request that the Equal Opportunity Office not disclose to his or her supervisor the disability for which an accommodation has been requested.
+Faculty and staff should contact the Equal Opportunity Office to request an accommodation.
+An employee may request that the Equal Opportunity Office not disclose to his or her supervisor the disability, pregnancy or related condition for which an accommodation has been requested.
 The Equal Opportunity Office will honor this request whenever possible.
-Whether a request not to disclose can be honored will depend on whether it is necessary for the employee’s supervisor, department chairman, or dean to know the nature of the disability in order to assist in the decision regarding appropriate accommodations.
+Whether a request not to disclose can be honored will depend on whether it is necessary for the employee’s supervisor, department chairman, or dean to know the nature of the condition in order to assist in the decision regarding appropriate accommodations.

-The Executive Director of Equal Opportunity will review the employee’s request.
+The Equal Opportunity Office will review the employee’s request.
 The employee may be asked to provide additional information, including medical documentation of the disability, pregnancy, or pregnancy-related condition and the need for the requested accommodation.
-If, after the employee has provided documentation, the nature or extent of the medical condition described by the employee is unclear, more information is needed about the functional limitations imposed by the medical condition, or the relevance or efficacy of the requested accommodation to the reported disability, pregnancy, or pregnancy-related condition is unclear, the Executive Director of Equal Opportunity will request the Director of the Occupational Health Center to review the request and the supporting documentation.
-The Director of the Occupational Health Center may need to contact the employee’s medical provider for further information; if so, the employee will be asked to sign a release.
-The Director of the Occupational Health Center will communicate the results of this medical review to the Executive Director of Equal Opportunity.
+If, after the employee has provided documentation, the nature or extent of the medical condition described by the employee is unclear; more information is needed about the functional limitations imposed by the medical condition; or the relevance or efficacy of the requested accommodation to the reported disability, pregnancy, or pregnancy-related condition is unclear, the Equal Opportunity Office will request Occupational Health to review the request and the supporting documentation.
+Occupational Health may need to contact the employee’s medical provider for further information; if so, the employee will be asked to sign a release.
+Occupational Health will communicate the results of this medical review to the Equal Opportunity Office.

 If the review of the employee’s information and supporting documentation indicates that a reasonable accommodation is warranted and that the requested accommodation is appropriate to address the employee’s condition, the Equal Opportunity Office will consult with the supervisor, department chair, or dean to determine whether the requested accommodation can be granted.
 The Equal Opportunity Office will work with the employee and the department in the effort to establish an effective and feasible accommodation that will enable the employee to perform the essential functions of the job.
 In some cases, Disability Services and/or Environmental Health & Safety may be consulted for technical assistance regarding what accommodations are appropriate and available.
-The Office of the General Counsel may also provide guidance, particularly if it appears that a requested accommodation imposes an undue hardship or that the employee cannot perform the job effectively or safely even with accommodation.

 Within a reasonable period of time, the employee will be informed of the final action taken on the accommodation request, including what, if any, accommodation will be provided.
-The Executive Director of Equal Opportunity will record the final action taken and maintain the information provided by the employee in a confidential file.
+The Equal Opportunity Office will record the final action taken and maintain the information provided by the employee in a confidential file.

-Information provided through the reasonable accommodation process must be kept confidential, with the exception of disclosure to the employee’s supervisor(s) and other personnel who need to be informed in order to assess requests for, implement, or monitor accommodations.
+Information provided through the reasonable accommodation process must be kept confidential, with the exception of disclosure to the employee’s supervisor(s) and other personnel in the event that they need to be informed in order to assess requests for, implement, or monitor accommodations.
 Information may also be provided to personnel called on to provide emergency medical treatment to the employee, or government officials investigating compliance with disability laws or regulations.

 Any written information regarding an employee’s medical condition, including the Accommodation Request Form, must be kept separate from the employee’s regular personnel file.
-A dean, department chairman, supervisor, or any other person who has participated in the evaluation or implementation of an accommodation request must not share information about an employee’s medical condition or disability with other employees, or inform other employees that an accommodation is being provided because of a co-worker’s medical condition or disability, unless the employee reporting the medical condition or disability has consented to the disclosure, (2) the disclosure is necessary to confer with EOO, HR, or other University administrators to effectively evaluate and/or implement an employee’s request for accommodation, or (3) the disclosure is permitted by applicable laws.
+A dean, department chair, supervisor, or any other person who has participated in the evaluation or implementation of an accommodation request must not share information about an employee’s medical condition or disability with any individuals, including other employees, or inform other employees that an accommodation is being provided because of a co-worker’s pregnancy or related condition or disability, unless (1) the employee reporting the pregnancy, related condition or disability has consented to the disclosure, (2) the disclosure is necessary to confer with EOO, HR, or other University administrators to effectively evaluate and/or implement an employee’s request for accommodation, or (3) the disclosure is permitted by applicable laws.

 Financial Responsibility for Accommodations